-The climate models, ClimateBC and ClimateWNA, downscale and integrate historical and future climate data into one package.
+The climate models, ClimateBC and ClimateNA, downscale and integrate historical and future climate data into one package.
 They also generate a large number of additional, biologically relevant climate variables.
-These models have been widely used as essential tools for climate related studies in BC and western North America.
-The scale-free climate data generated by these models have served as basis for a variety of modeling studies.
+These models have been widely used as essential tools for climate-related studies in BC and western North America.
+The scale-free climate data generated by these models have served as a basis for a variety of modeling studies.

 Tongli has modeled BEC units and species ranges using climate variables and has projected the shifts in their bioclimate envelopes for future periods.
 These models are critical for climate change impact assessments and for developing adaptive forest resource management strategies.
 A powerful machine-learning modeling approach is used to ensure modeling accuracy.
 Consensus projections are used to cope with uncertainty associated with multiple climate change scenarios.

 Climate response functions have been built for Lodgepole pine populations based on a comprehensive provenance test.
-The response function of a population can be used to identify the suitable climate for that population.
-As the response functions are population specific and only valid for the populations tested, a universal response function has also been developed to identify suitable climates for any given population.
+The response function of a population can be used to identify a suitable climate for that population.
+As the response functions are population-specific and only valid for the populations tested, a universal response function has also been developed to identify suitable climates for any given population.
 The most direct impact of climate change on forest trees is probably the mismatch between the climate that trees have adapted to and the climate that trees are going to experience.
 A climate-based seed transfer system is expected to be an effective way to overcome this problem.
-The projected bioclimate envelopes for BC ecosystems are being used as the basis to develop the climate-based seed transfer system to help trees catch up to the climates they have adapted to.
+The projected bioclimate envelopes for BC ecosystems are being used as a basis to develop the climate-based seed transfer system to help trees catch up with the climates they have adapted to.

 |Dr. Tongli Wang